kongkrit/BareMetal-C-Labs/setup/2-setup-simulide.md

 # setup simulide to be finished...

+## 0. Prerequisite:
-*In order to successfully install simulide, you must have installed the tools.
-See tools setup instructions [here](./1-setup-tools.md).*
+- *Before install simulide, you must have installed the tools.
+See [tools setup instructions](./1-setup-tools.md).*

 ---